 Colored Ladies' Soldiers Aid Society (Louisville, KY)

 It is believed that after the Civil War the Louisville organization was involved with developing a school for children and assisted with the building of a hospital.
-In 1865, the Colored Ladies' Soldier's and Freeman's Aid Society participate the first 4th of July celebration parade by free persons in Louisville.
+In 1865 the Colored Ladies' Soldier's and Freeman's Aid Society participated in the first 4th of July celebration parade by free persons in Louisville.